conan-io/conan-io.github.io/_posts/2025-02-05-What-is-your-code-made-of-sboms.markdown

 generating an accurate SBOM.
 The `subgraph` property features a `serialize()`  method that allows you to directly output its contents, making the process both efficient and easy.

 Here you can see an easy example of a hook using the `serialize()` method.
-Also, we save the SBOM in the metadata folder to upload it to the server and keep it safe for future analysis.
+Also, we save the SBOM in the package metadata folder to upload it to the server and keep it safe for future analysis.

 ```python